About Light Art Sculptures:

 Shattered Petals, 2019

 Vivilt explores self-identity as a response to ‘the event’ and ‘being in the world’ that is suspended between technology and nature.
-I create a juxtaposition between self identify and the way the self engages and reacts to the world around them.
+I create a juxtaposition between self identity and the way the self engages and reacts to the world around them.
 My work remixes familiar or mundane objects with gesture and the body into a phantasm of layered imagery that is steeped in a larger issue of being and human in ‘the technological age of reproducibility’ as Walter Benjamin would say.

 Once cut, a flower's story is tragic, they are no longer apart of the natural order, are transported into the manmade world, where they are left in a vas only to be appreciated for transitory moments until discarded.
 Flowers become more interesting in their withering state, perpetuating a different kind of metaphoric language.
 The resulting series plays on ideas of the modern woman at any age, sexuality and how technology alters our perception of nature.